marneymallory/branching-test-project/README.md

 ## Setup/Installation Requirements

 - Clone this repository to your desktop.
-- Navigate to the top level of the director
+- Navigate to the top level of the directory
 - Open branching-website.html

 ## Known Bugs